ahmedcodein/salesware/README.md

 ![process](docs/design_concept/process.png)

 By establishing the process, the main entities and business rules can now easily be extracted.
 Those entities and business rules are essential to design the data model, the logic to be implemented into the code and also to extract the general requirements of the application.
-For instance, one can observe that there are four entities that are essential to this business scenario.
+For instance, one can observe that there are three entities that are essential to this business.
 These are Prospect, Product and Opportunity.
 In addition, one can notice, that the process goes into different stages.
 These are Lead, Proposal, Negotiation and finally Close.
 The process is said to be Closed if it is a Won or Lost.
 Such information are crucial to the development of the logical data model which is the subject of the next subsection.

 #### 2.2.2 Data

 This section is devoted to present the data model of SalesWare.
 The Data Model is built to reflect the business process described in the Process layer.
-The data model implemented is depicted in the figure below.
+The implemented data model is depicted in the figure below.

 ![Data Model](docs/design_concept/data.png)

 #### 2.2.3 Application

 The application layer is the last layer of the reference model.
-In the context of this project, the author first extracts only a list of high-level requirements of the application based on the outcomes of the process and data layers.
-Then the author uses this list as the basis for creating the Epics and breaks down those Epics into a comprehensive list of user stories.
-The list of the high-level requirements are listed below .
+In the context of this project, the author first extracts a list of high-level requirements following the outcomes of the process and the data layers.
+Then the author uses this list as the basis for creating the epics.
+The epics are then broke down into a comprehensive list of user stories.
+The list of the high-level requirements are listed below.

 - Account Management Capability\
   Sign in, sing out and sign up, admin user with unlimited permissions, users with limited permissions,